 You can enter up to 4,000 characters (this includes spaces) or 47 lines of text (this includes blank lines).
 You do not have to use all the space provided.
-When you save text, the system will tell you how many characters are still available and whether you have used too many characters.
+When you enter text on your application form, the system will tell you how many characters are still available and whether you have used too many characters.
 You can preview your statement after you have saved it.
+Unifrog will provide you with a character count, too.